odoogap/web_side_action/README.md

 # web_side_action
-Odoo module that allows to add a button on the side of create of tree view
+Odoo module that allows to add a button on the side of the create button of tree view